Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 In Chia consensus, a "selfish" farmer could withhold a proof until just before the infusion point, but this would provide zero benefit versus submitting the proof right away.
 There can be multiple block winners per signage point, so farming is not a zero-sum game as it is in PoW.
 Furthermore, the timelord cannot accept proofs for an infusion point that has already passed, so farmers are not allowed to stack a large number of proofs to be infused later.

 ## Farmer bribe trunk attack
-An interesting attack explored in the [PoSAT white paper](https://arxiv.org/abs/2010.08154) is the bribing attack, which takes advantage of the predictability of the elected “leaders” in each slot.
+An interesting attack explored in the [PoSAT paper](https://arxiv.org/abs/2010.08154) is the bribing attack, which takes advantage of the predictability of the elected “leaders” in each slot.
 The authors analyze a Proof of Stake chain, and argue that when participants know that they are going to win in advance, there is a potential bribing attack.

 In Chia, if participants knew in advance which plots would win, each user could notify an attacker that they'd be willing to participate in the attack.
 If the number of participants reached a certain threshold, they could completely re-org the chain (or orphan those who do not participate, censor transactions, etc).
 This attack does NOT require the majority of the space in the network to participate; it only requires a certain threshold of winners within a short time frame.
 Furthermore, it is undetectable, since the attacker can make a normal looking chain.